The weatherman thinks we will have a high around 80° today but the

 |

-The trailhead is at the southeast corner of the parking lot, this is
+The trailhead is in the southeast corner of the parking lot, that's

 is getting, thick greenery all around.